Joint Instability and developing degenerative joint disease and progressive osteoarthritis

 - According to these researchers, thanks to new MRI techniques and arthroscopic surgery we have a better understanding of how knee osteoarthritis begins.
 For my opinion on these statements I invite the reader to review these articles on our website: Is My MRI Accurate? and Arthroscopic Knee Surgery for Osteoarthritis.
 In these articles you will find my comments on personal observations of misguided treatments based on MRI and unnecessary knee surgeries that accelerated the joint degeneration.

 - In their defense, the researchers of the above cited paper had this to say: “The significance of MRI findings such as cartilage defects, bone marrow lesions, synovial inflammation/effusions and meniscal tears in patients without radiographic signs of osteoarthritis is not fully understood.
-Nevertheless, early joint tissue changes are associated with symptoms and, in some cases, with progression of disease.”1 ibid
+Nevertheless, early joint tissue changes are associated with symptoms and, in some cases, with progression of disease.”3 ibid

 Twenty years ago, an article published in Gerontology disagreed with the notion that wear and tear is the origin of osteoarthritis and conducted a literary review to prove that osteoarthritis starts with ligament damage.
 Reviewing numerous research articles, the authors conclude that subchondral bone (the bone just beneath cartilage) changes precede any cartilage change associated with osteoarthritis.

 When discussing knee osteoarthritis, the authors point to the importance of joint stability in the development of osteoarthritis.
-All joints consist of a complex system of stability.
-The cascade of joint degeneration, however, begins with instability at the ligament site: They state:

 “It should be remembered that the knee joint functions as an organ with every tissue contributing to its mechanical stability.
-Ligaments, subchondral bone, menisci and joint capsule all subserve the need for stability. . . the earliest change appears to be at the ligament-bone insertions site.
-However, we propose that it is a change in the ligament that leads to an alteration in the tension on the bone at the bone-insertion site which precipitates bone remodeling (injury to subchondral bone) [emphasis added].2
+Ligaments, subchondral bone, meniscus and joint capsule all subserve the need for stability. . . the earliest change appears to be at the ligament-bone insertions site.
+However, we propose that it is a change in the ligament that leads to an alteration in the tension on the bone at the bone-insertion site which precipitates bone remodeling (injury to subchondral bone) [emphasis added].”4

 Taking account of the progression of osteoarthritis, it becomes clear that the ligament integrity or lack of integrity is what needs to be treated to prevent further joint destruction and this applies to all joints:

 “The health and integrity of the overlying articular cartilage depends on the mechanical properties of its bony bed.
 Ligament injury precedes the subchondral bone changes and these changes occur before articular cartilage degeneration.
-‘The proposed reversal of the current concepts of the aetiology of osteoarthritis from cartilage to bone and ligament suggests that research and therapeutic strategies could be effectively redirected.”2
+‘The proposed reversal of the current concepts of the aetiology of osteoarthritis from cartilage to bone and ligament suggests that research and therapeutic strategies could be effectively redirected.”4

 That was twenty years ago and still pain management medicine continues to search for drugs, devices and surgical procedures to eliminate the chronic pain associated with osteoarthritis and degenerative joint disease and then fesses up that this is still not a fully understood science.

-Progression of degenerative joint disease addressed by comprehensive Prolotherapy
+Ligament regeneration and repair – Progression of degenerative joint disease addressed by comprehensive Prolotherapy

 - A ligament is damaged through overuse or trauma, such as a sports injury or an accident.